 Hello, beautiful minds and elegant souls of the world, my fellow GVers :)

-My name is Rawan Gharib; I am one of the Arabic Lingua Editors, based in Cairo.
+My name is Rawan Gharib; I am one of the Arabic Translation Managers, based in Cairo.
 I am also an author with a focus on Latin America/Middle East cultural nodes.
 I have also had the recent privilege of working with Rising Voices on the Mother Language Meme Challenge campaign.

 I have been puzzled by the charm of communication, and the cruelty resulted from the lack of it since I can remember.
 I belong to a generation who stayed suspended and open, since that moment where the Egyptian revolution sparked in the 25th of January, longing for the new and the fulfilling.
 For example, the new having fun trend at that time were International/National Days where each country could get a showy corner of its culture.